 Most people are aware that there is a period of physical withdrawal symptoms when someone stops using highly addictive substances, from alcohol and opioids to cocaine and benzodiazepines.
 This period is referred to as acute withdrawal.
-The symptoms of acute withdrawal can include muscle ache, nausea, headache, and increased heart rate.
+The symptoms of acute withdrawal can include muscle aches, nausea, headache, and increased heart rate.
 It’s even possible for someone to have serious, potentially deadly health consequences during acute withdrawal, which is why experts recommend medically supervised detox.

 What many people may not know is that withdrawal can also include a second phase, known as post-acute withdrawal syndrome, or PAWS.
 During this period, the brain recalibrates as it works to recover from active addiction.
 This can lead to ongoing withdrawal symptoms that last longer than acute symptoms.